-What parts of our organizational culture might not be welcoming to families, might not successfully "meet them where they are" in their philanthropic styles and journeys??
+How might our organizational culture fail to successfully "meet donors where they are" in their philanthropic styles, goals, and journeys?

-What policies and practices may hinder multi-generational philanthropy?
+What policies and practices may hinder our support for donors' philanthropic journeys or our support for family philanthropy?

-Ex) donor perceptions of the foundation's partiality, donor needs for control, successor advisor policies, policies that exclude their existing advisors
+Ex) donor perceptions of the foundation's partiality, donor needs for control, successor advisor policies, policies that exclude their advisory team, perceived or real loss of control